Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Experiments

 The registration errors and average running times for each approach are presented in Fig.~\ref{fig_8}.
-During repeated experiments, the local methods, ICP, CPD, and GMMReg, exhibit a tendency to converge to local optima, resulting in incorrect results.
+Notably, the running times of building distance transform (DT)\cite{7368945} for GoICP and GoICPT are not recorded and approximately take $23$s on average.
+During repeated experiments, the local methods, ICP, CPD, and GMMReg, tend to converge to local optima, resulting in incorrect results with large registration errors.
 However, their efficiency remains a notable advantage.
-In contrast, the global methods GoICP and its variant GoICPT demonstrate greater robustness compared to these local methods.
-In particular, GoICPT with a $10\%$ trimming ratio achieves significantly higher accuracy at an overlap rate of $0.1$.
+In contrast, the global methods GoICP and its variant GoICPT demonstrate greater robustness than these local methods.
+In particular, with a precisely tuned trimming ratio, GoICPT achieves remarkably high accuracy across all overlap rates.
 Nevertheless, these global methods suffer from relatively slow running times, which increase more rapidly than our proposed method.
 Consequently, when the overlap ratio is low (e.g., $\rho\leq0.7$), Ours is faster than GoICP and GoICPT.
-As a global method, Ours also falls short in terms of efficiency compared to the local methods.
-However, Ours is more robust than local methods ICP, CPD, and GMMReg.
+As a global method, Ours also falls short in efficiency compared to the local methods.
+However, Ours is more robust than local methods such as ICP, CPD, and GMMReg.
 Furthermore, as depicted in Fig.~\ref{fig_1}(d), Ours exhibits greater robustness than ICP and higher efficiency than GoICP on a randomly generated pair of Bunny data ($\rho=0.6$).
 These experiments illustrate the potential practicality of our proposed approach in addressing the challenging SPCR problem and its strength in terms of robustness and efficiency.